10 Signs You Are In a Relationship with a Narcissist

 Posted Dec 28, 2015

 Being in a relationship with a narcissist is very emotionally draining and can impact your mental health.
 You find that you feel guilty for things that aren't really your fault.
 You find that what your partner told you last week is now denied by them this week.
+In my book Gaslighting: Recognize Manipulative and Emotionally Abusive People - and Break Free, I write about the red flags a narcissist or gaslighter gives off - and how to cope.

 Keep in mind that these 10 signs of a narcissist don't happen right away - they can come on slowly.
 The beginning of a relationship with a narcissist is usually fast-paced and the narcissist tells you are the best thing that has ever happened to them.
 However, things start to change.